openai/codex-universal/README.md

 ## Building with Nix

 You can build an equivalent image using [Nix](https://nixos.org/).
-The repository provides a Flake that produces a Docker image and a development shell.
+While the Dockerfile remains the primary way to build the container image, the repository also ships a Flake that offers a reproducible development environment.
 Ensure `nix` is installed with flakes enabled.

 The Flake lockfile `flake.lock` should be kept current.
 Run `nix flake lock` when dependencies change to update it.